Thousands of Resources, Ready to help.

 Multiple Property Documentation Form (MPDF)

-The MPDF provides contexts and theme and will enable sites with Detroit Civil Rights significance to be added to the National Register of Historic Places with more ease going forward.
+The MPDF presents relevant contexts and themes and will enable sites with Detroit Civil Rights significance to be added to the National Register of Historic Places with more ease going forward.

 This interactive tour and map allows you to drive or bike to a selection of Civil Rights sites in the city of Detroit and learn more about their significance.
 The tour is complete and you can easily explore the tour route by smartphone, tablet or computer!